Seismic Data Transfer Technology

 REALIZE COST SAVINGS COMPARED TO TRADITIONAL

-Transmitting compressed data using Bluware VDS via satellite mitigates the costs associated with physically shipping the data, particularly when the data needs to be expedited to make critical business decisions.
+Transmitting compressed data using Bluware Volume Data Store (VDS) via satellite mitigates the costs associated with physically shipping the data, particularly when the data needs to be expedited to make critical business decisions.

 OF THE SEISMIC DATA SIGNAL